USDA-SCINet/scinet-site/sn_collections/_guides/access/web-based-login.md

 * You will be presented with the USDA eAuthentication login page.
   ![SCINet login page]({{ images_path }}/eAuth_login1.PNG)

-* Select the login option that is appropriate for you:
+* Select the login option that is appropriate for you (Sponsored, non-USDA SCINet users should choose "Customer"):
   * If you have a LincPass/AltLinc, you will authenticate as usual with eAuth.
   * If you _do not_ have a LincPass/AltLinc:
     * Sponsored, non-USDA SCINet users will authenticate using Login.gov.
 Please see the [detailed instructions for logging on to SCINet using Login.gov](/guides/access/login/alt-login#non-usda-users---logingov).